Brett-Tanner/Journal/2024/Jul_24.md

     - Just add a separate 0 cost price list for that event
 - [] Try switching on force.ssl for both sites
 - [] Look into setting up emails for our new domains
+- [] Talk to Leroy about regular days in event site

 ### In office tasks